 Vanessa García Polanco

-I am a Vanessa García Polanco.
+My name is Vanessa García Polanco.

-I am an experienced leader, researcher, speaker, writer and organizer working with food, agriculture and sustainability stakeholders to create and strengthen sustainable and just food systems and communities.
-As a scholar-activist, I am passionate about advocating for minorities, immigrants, and refugees in food, agriculture, the environment, and natural resources.
-As an Dominican immigrant, I bring my experiences and identities to my research and advocacy activities.
+I am an experienced leader, researcher, speaker, writer, and organizer.
+I work with food, agriculture, and climate stakeholders to create and strengthen communities with policy and advocacy.
+As a policy advocacy professional, I am passionate about advocating for young people, minorities, immigrants, and refugees in food, agriculture, the environment, and natural resources.
+As a Dominican immigrant, I incorporate my experiences and identities into my research and advocacy.

 I am an alumna of the Department of Community Sustainability at Michigan State University (MS) and the Department of Environmental and Natural Resource Economics at the University of Rhode Island (BS).
 In the past, my research has focused on racial equity in food systems, food systems governance, sustainable agriculture, and resilient food systems and communities.
 I lead independent research projects like Finding Foods From Home and Dominican Food Studies.